bitovi/academy/src/angular/3-creating-components/creating-components.md

 You may have noticed an image error in our rendered html page.
 We're using an API in this demo that wasn't built for our exact purposes, and we need a different image path for our app to serve. <a href="https://angular.io/guide/pipes" target="\_blank">Angular Pipes</a> come in handy to transform content in our templates.
 Pipes allow us to transform data to display to the user in our HTML without modifying the original source.

-Angular comes with several built-it pipes like DatePipe, UpperCasePipe, LowerCasePipe, CurrencyPipe, and PercentPipe.
+Angular comes with several built-in pipes like `DatePipe`, `UpperCasePipe`, `LowerCasePipe`, `CurrencyPipe`, and `PercentPipe`.
 These pipes can be used in templates to modify the way data displays.

-We can build custom pipes as well.
-Pipes require one parameter - the value we can to change, but can take an additional parameters as well.
+We can also build custom pipes as well.
+Pipes require one parameter - the value we want to change, but can take additional parameters as well.

 This example takes the value to be transformed and a parameter to use as an exponential multiplier.